 Relations With Russia

-Moscow has viewed NATO's post-Cold War expansion in Central and Eastern Europe with great concern.
-(As of 2014, twelve Partnership for Peace members have joined NATO.)
+Moscow has viewed NATO's post-Cold War expansion into Central and Eastern Europe with great concern.
+(As of 2015, twelve Partnership for Peace members have joined NATO.)
 Many current and former Russian leaders believe the alliance's inroads into the former Soviet sphere are a betrayal of alleged guarantees to not expand eastward after German reunification in 1990—although some U.S. officials involved in these discussions dispute this pledge.

 To be sure, most Western leaders knew the risks of enlargement.
 "If there is a long-term danger in keeping NATO as it is, there is immediate danger in changing it too rapidly.
 Swift expansion of NATO eastward could make a neo-imperialist Russia a self-fulfilling prophecy," wrote then secretary of state Warren Christopher in the Washington Post in January 1994.

-Over the years, NATO and Russia have made significant attempts toward reconciliation, particularly with their signing of the 1997 Founding Act, which established an official forum for bilateral discussions, but experts say that a persistent lack of trust has plagued relations.
+Over the years, NATO and Russia have taken significant steps toward reconciliation, particularly with their signing of the 1997 Founding Act, which established an official forum for bilateral discussions.
+But experts say that a persistent lack of trust has plagued relations.

-NATO's Bucharest summit in the spring of 2008 sharply deepened the distrust.
-The alliance delayed Membership Action Plans for Ukraine and Georgia but declared its support for eventual full membership for both, despite repeated warnings from Russia of political and military consequences.
+NATO's Bucharest summit in the spring of 2008 deepened the distrust.
+While the alliance delayed Membership Action Plans for Ukraine and Georgia, it vowed support for the pair's full membership in the future, despite repeated warnings from Russia of political and military consequences.
 Russia's invasion of Georgia in the summer was a clear signal of Moscow's intentions to protect what it sees as its sphere of influence, experts say.

-In 2014, Russia's annexation of Crimea and alleged military support for separatists in eastern Ukraine, including the provision of heavy weaponry, will likely poison relations with NATO for the foreseeable future.
-"We clearly face the gravest threat to European security since the end of the Cold War," said Secretary-General Rasmussen of Russia's intervention.
+Russia's annexation of Crimea and destabilization of eastern Ukraine in 2014–2015, will likely poison relations with NATO for the foreseeable future.
+"We clearly face the gravest threat to European security since the end of the Cold War," said NATO Secretary-General Anders Fogh Rasmussen after Russia's intervention in March 2014.